 - Burr grinder – Used for grinding the coffee beans into fine particles.

-- Coffee scale – Used for measuring the right amount of coffee needed.
+- Weighing Scale for Coffee – For measuring the precise amount of coffee needed.

 - A thermometer – Needed for maintaining the right temperature for optimum quality results.